czdqzz/czdqzz/README.md

 Distribution boxes are widely used in electrical systems.
 They receive electrical power from a main power line and distribute it.
 We will introduce some distribution boxes of CZDQZZ in this markdown text file.
 [Distribution Boxes](/DISTRIBUTION-BOX.md)

 ## Dual Power ATS
-We will introduce dual-power automatic transfer switch and PLCs in this markdown text file.
+We will introduce dual power automatic transfer switch and PLCs in this markdown text file.
 [Dual Power ATS](/ATS.md)